NU-CUCIS/ph5concat/utils/README.md

       4. all datasets in the same group share the 1st dimension size
       5. each group must contain datasets run, subrun, and 'base_name'
       6. the second dimension size of the 3 daatsets must be 1
-      7. data type of the 3 datasets msut be H5T_STD_U32LE *ph5concat version 1.1.0 of March 1, 2020.
+      7. data type of the 3 datasets must be H5T_STD_U32LE *ph5concat version 1.1.0 of March 1, 2020.
   ```
 Example run and output: